Skip to main content

 Can I choose my own start date?

 Yes.
-You can set your start date to any date in the future, the earliest being tomorrow.
+You can set your start date to any date in the future, the earliest being tomorrow (you cannot set a start date of today or in the past).
 Your insurance certificate is issued immediately after you sign up, so you schedule your policy as early as 12 months in advance if you'd like, or just a few days before your visa appointment.
 Although we would always recommend planning your move early.

 What does my insurance certificate show?